chiboozor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables: Lists environmental variables
 5-local_variables: Lists all variables: env, local; and functions
 6-create_local_variable: Creates a local variable BEST with value 'School'
+7-create_global_variable: Creates a new global variable using the export command